 The subjects are heated by way of a gas fired wet central heating system with radiators throughout.
-The gas fired central heating boiler is located in the rear hall and flued through the external wall.

-Hot water is stored within the copper hot water tank, insulated with spray foam and located within the rear bedroom cupboard.
+The gas fired condensing boiler is located within the entrance hall cupboard and flued through the external wall.
+Hot water is stored within the copper hot water tank, insulated with spray foam and located within the first floor bedroom cupboard, although our inspection was restricted.

 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-We assume the drainage to be to the main sewer.
+We assume the drainage to be to the mains sewer.